Updated: 26.11.24

 Face serums are concentrated skincare products packed with active ingredients designed to target specific skin concerns, such as hydration, ageing, or uneven tone.

-Serums come in various formulations, including light emulsions, gels, water-based, oil-only, and pressed balms.
+Serums can come in various forms, including light emulsions, gels, water-based, oil-only, and pressed balms.
 They are typically applied daily after cleansing and toning but before moisturising, delivering potent ingredients directly to the skin.

 How do you use face serums?

-Although serum formulations are very different, they all have one thing in common – the way that people use them on their skin!
+Although serum formulations are very different, they all have one thing in common – how people use them on their skin!
 So how are they used?

 Serums are typically concentrated with active ingredients, so you just need a few drops.
 You usually apply them after cleansing and toning but use them before other skincare products to enhance their effectiveness.